BenafshaShakari/CIS2023-Linux-FinalProject/README.md

+# Project Description:

-# CIS2023 Linux Final Project
+## CIS2023 Linux Final Project
+Welcome to the CIS2023 Linux Final Project repository!
+This project demonstrates the fundamental skills acquired in the CIS 2023 course, focusing on Linux command-line operations, bash scripting, and version control using Git.

-## Description
+## Project Overview
-This repository contains the final project for CIS 2023 – Linux.
-The project includes a bash script that counts from 1 to 50 and prints the numbers to the terminal.
-Additionally, the repository is maintained using the Linux command line and includes all necessary documentation.
+The primary objective of this project is to create a bash script that prints numbers from 1 to 50.
+The script is designed to be efficient, demonstrating your understanding of basic bash scripting commands.
+Additionally, the project includes documentation and maintenance of the script using Git and GitHub.

-## Contents
+## Repository Contents
 - `print_numbers.sh`: A bash script that prints numbers from 1 to 50.
-- `output.txt`: The captured output of the script.
+- `output.txt`: The captured output of the script execution for documentation purposes.
-- `README.md`: This documentation file.
+- `README.md`: This file provides an overview, setup instructions, and detailed documentation of the project.

 ## How to Run the Script
 1. **Clone the Repository**:
-    ```bash

     git clone git@github.com:BenafshaShakari/CIS2023-Linux-FinalProject.git
     cd CIS2023-Linux-FinalProject
-    ```

 2. **Make the Script Executable**:
-    ```bash

     chmod +x print_numbers.sh
-    ```

 3. **Run the Script**:
-    ```bash

     ./print_numbers.sh
-    ```

 ## Expected Output
 When you run `print_numbers.sh`, you should see the following output in the terminal:

-# OUTPUT
-1 2 3 4 5 ...
+1
+2
+3
+4
+5
+...
 50